 - a.
 Location.
-Neighborhood serving commercial uses established as part of this Objective must be located at intersections of roadways given a context classification in the Hillsborough County Context Classification Map and the Florida Department of Transportation Context Classification Map, as applicable, or at the intersection of one of those roadways with a major local roadway (as defined in this Plan).
+Neighborhood serving commercial uses established as part of this Objective must be located at intersections of roadways depicted in the Hillsborough County Context Classification Map and the Florida Department of Transportation Context Classification Map, as applicable, or at the intersection of one of those roadways with a major local roadway (as defined in this Plan).
 Three way, or "T" intersections are considered full intersections for locational purposes. - b.
 Roadway characteristics.
-At least two travel lanes of traffic (one in each direction) are required on both roadways. - c.
+At least two travel lanes of traffic (one in each direction) are required on both roadways.

+c.
 Maximum distance from intersection.

-Neighborhood commercial uses do not have to locate at the corner but are required to stay within a certain distance from the qualifying intersection, measured from the edge of the right-of-way (ROW).
-Sites may extend beyond the prescribed distance if at least 75% of the property line along the ROW is within that distance.
-The land area within this distance, as measured along both roadways, makes a quadrant (see Neighborhood Commercial Locational Criteria Table in Policy 22.7).
+Neighborhood commercial uses do not have to locate at the corner but are required to stay within 1,000 ft from the qualifying intersection, measured from the edge of the right-of-way (ROW).
+Sites may extend beyond the prescribed distance if at least 75% of the property line along the ROW is within the 1,000-foot distance.
+The land area within this distance, as measured along both roadways, makes a quadrant.

-- d.
+d.
 Maximum size per business/tenant.
 The maximum allowable size per business/tenant shall be 20,000 sq. ft. with the exception of grocery stores, which shall not exceed 50,000 sq. ft. and shall be limited to one per quadrant.
 Several businesses/tenants may locate in a neighborhood commercial node if the maximum building size noted in subsection e of this Policy is not exceeded.
 For the purpose of this Policy, grocery stores are uses primarily engaged in the retail sale of fresh fruits, vegetables, and meats in combination with canned and dry goods.
 Ancillary uses within grocery stores may also include bakeries, delis, coffee shops, and pharmacies.
-Future land use categories which limit the size of businesses/tenants are listed in the Hillsborough County Neighborhood Commercial Locational Criteria Table within Policy 22.7.
-See FLUE Appendix A for additional size restrictions per land use category.